attahemma/attahemma/README.md

 ### Hi there 👋

-## Nice meeting you, I'm [Attah Emmanuel Egbunu!]
+## Nice meeting you, I'm Attah Emmanuel Egbunu!
 <!--
 **attahemma/attahemma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-Here are some ideas to get you started:
+Here are some ideas about me to get you started:

-- 🔭 I’m currently working on Mobile Applications with Java,  Kotlin and Swift
+- 🔭 I’m actively developing and architecting enterprise systems
-- 👯 I’m looking to collaborate on any project that will help boost my portfolio
-- 💬 Ask me about Web and Desktop apps & development because I love to talk about them.
 <!--- 😄 Pronouns: ...-->
-- ⚡ Fun fact: Architecture is the foundation to a great software design.
+- ⚡ Fun fact: The term "bug" to describe a glitch in a computer system originated from a moth being found stuck in a relay of the Harvard Mark II computer in 1947
 - 📫 How to reach me: phone: <a href="tel:">+2348100854746</a>  & email: <a href="mailto:">attahmanuel.e@gmail.com</a>
 <br/>
 <a href="https://twitter.com/geekycoder_ng">